Notice to eBay Auction Sellers (et al.)

 model is at retail the harder it will be for the model to attain over, at, or around that retail price.

-so that is far from my intention.
 The market will do its own shaking out.
 I am merely giving it my best guess as to what a model might bring

 when all the stars align well for any given sale.
 That does not mean every private collector sale would be able to achieve these